🛠️

 These changes affect both solo Stacking and delegated Stacking.
 This document outlines the new flows for solo stacking.
 The next doc outlines the flow and steps for operating a pool.

-If you aren't familiar with the general block production process under Nakamoto and what role signers and stackers play, you may want to read Nakamoto in 10 Minutes to get up to speed.
+If you aren't familiar with the general block production process under Nakamoto and what role signers and stackers play, you may want to read to get up to speed.

 The following sections will walk you through how to begin operating as a solo stacker.

 Stacking utilizes the pox-4 contract.
-There is a detailed walkthrough of the stacking contract that you can look at to see what functions are being called at each phase and some common errors you may encounter.
+There is a detailed that you can look at to see what functions are being called at each phase and some common errors you may encounter.
 This will be especially useful for pool operators who need to call these functions.

 This doc is also useful if you run into errors when calling stacking functions, as it both walks through several common error scenarios and walks through each function call so you can more easily trace what might be happening.